supranational/sppark/README.md

 # sppark

-sppark (pronounced 'spark') is **S**upranational's **p**erformance **p**rimitives for **ar**guments of **k**nowledge such as SNARKs and STARKs.
+sppark (pronounced 'spark') is **S**upranational's **p**performance **p**rimitives for **ar**guments of **k**nowledge such as SNARKs and STARKs.
 The library focuses on accelerating the most computationally expensive pieces of zero-knowledge proofs generation such as multi-scalar multiplication (MSM), number theoretic transform (NTT), arithmetic hashes, and more.
 The library is a collection of CUDA/C++ templates that can be instantiated for a range of finite fields and elliptic curves.

 ## Table of Contents